Approach Considerations

 In children with atrial flutter, medical care should be broadly directed at the following:

-Thrombosis and thromboembolic events are recognized complications in patients with atrial flutter, particularly in the setting of repaired congenital heart disease.
-Patients who have thrombi identified on transesophageal echocardiography or have a history of chronic atrial flutter (>2 wk duration) should be treated with a period of anticoagulation (2-4 wk), if hemodynamically and symptomatically tolerated, before undergoing direct current (DC) cardioversion or other conversion of their rhythm.
+Thrombosis and thromboembolic events are recognized complications in patients with atrial flutter, particularly in the setting of repaired congenital heart disease, such as the Fontan procedure.
+[15] Patients who have thrombi identified on transesophageal echocardiography or have a history of chronic atrial flutter (>2 wk duration) should be treated with a period of anticoagulation (2-4 wk), if hemodynamically and symptomatically tolerated, before undergoing direct current (DC) cardioversion or other conversion of their rhythm.

 According to a legal precedent, patients with Mustard repair of transposition of the great vessels and sick sinus syndrome should not receive quinidine without a previously implanted pacemaker.
 However, quinidine is now recognized to have a detrimental adverse effect profile in general, and it is essentially no longer used in the treatment of rhythm disorders following congenital heart disease.
 Disagreement surrounds whether this recommendation should be extrapolated to other antiarrhythmics and other forms of repaired congenital heart disease.

-Go to Atrial Flutter and Emergent Management of Atrial Flutter for complete information on these topics.
+See Atrial Flutter and Emergent Management of Atrial Flutter for more information on these topics.

 Transfer considerations